Assault boat

 An assault boat is a boat used for landing in combat, specifically for inland waters.
-Assault boats are light weight to be carried by multiple men.
+Their lightweight construction allows for them to be carried by multiple men on foot.
 They can either be paddled or fitted with an outboard motor for high-speed operation.
 Some assault boats can be fitted with small firearms such as automatic rifles.
-Larger assault boats are used in riverine and littoral water where the boat can easily berthed in tight spaces and shallow waters.
-The length of assault boats is usually 5 to 20 meters and are made either from rubber, fiberglass, aluminum, or steel.
+Larger assault boats are used in riverine and littoral water where the boat can easily berth in tight spaces and shallow waters.
+The length of assault boats is usually 5 to 20 meters and they are constructed from rubber, fiberglass, aluminum, or steel.

 WWII

 U.S. military

-Assault boats in the U.S. military during World War II were typically the property of Combat Engineer Battalions, whose combat engineers also deployed and crewed them.
+Assault boats in the U.S. military during World War II were typically used by Combat Engineer Battalions, whose combat engineers deployed and crewed them.

-The Americans deployed two types of assault boats.
-The "Storm Boat" was an 8-man (6+2 crew) high-speed assault boat with a 55 horsepower outboard motor designed to breach at speed thus allowing the soldiers on board to "storm the shore".
+The Americans deployed two types of assault boats, the "Storm Boat" and the "M2."
+The "Storm Boat" was an 8-man (6+2 crew) high-speed assault boat with a 55-horsepower outboard motor designed to breach at speed thus allowing the soldiers on board to "storm the shore".
 The "M2" was a ten-man boat (8+2 crew) that was paddled.

 British

-The British used two types of assault boat: a "storm boat" and a lower performance canvas boat- "The Goatley boat".
+The British used two types of assault boat: a "storm boat" and a lower performance canvas boat known as "The Goatley boat".